dschlenk/opennms-cookbook/README.md

 * Unless you like really old JVMs and a poorly tuned PostgreSQL or just really want to install java and postgresql yourself you will also want these cookbooks:
   * java
   * postgresql

 See Usage for more details.

 Usage
 =====

-Running the default recipe will install OpenNMS on CentOS 6.x from the official repo and the default configuration.
+Running the default recipe will install OpenNMS 1.12.5 on CentOS 6.x from the official repo with the default configuration.
 It will also execute `'$ONMS_HOME/bin/runjava -s` if `$ONMS_HOME/etc/java.conf` is not present and `$ONMS_HOME/bin/install -dis` if `$ONMS_HOME/etc/configured` is not present.

 Also, most configuration files are templated and can be overridden with environment, role, or node attributes.
 See the default attributes file for a list of configuration items that can be changed in this manner, or keep reading for a brief overview of each template available.
 Some general notes: